MicrosoftDocs/memdocs/memdocs/intune/fundamentals/windows-virtual-desktop-multi-session.md

 ## Overview

-Intune only supports managing Windows 10 Enterprise multi-session with device configurations.
-This means only [policies defined in the OS scope](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-configuration-service-provider) and apps configured to install in the system context can be applied to WVD multi-session VMs.
+Microsoft Endpoint Manager only supports managing Windows 10 Enterprise multi-session with device configurations.
+This means only [policies defined in the OS scope](https://docs.microsoft.com/windows/client-management/mdm/policy-configuration-service-provider) and apps configured to install in the system context can be applied to WVD multi-session VMs.
 Additionally, all multi-session configurations must be targeted to devices or device groups.
 User scope policies are not supported at this time.

 ## Prerequisites